Gebel el-Arak Knife: Purchase

 At the time of purchase, its blade and handle were separated, as the seller did not realise that they fitted together.
 Boreux later proposed that the knife be restored, and that the blade and handle be joined together.
 This was done in March 1933 by Léon André, who worked mainly on consolidating the ensemble, and conserving the ivory handle.
 The most recent restoration of the knife was undertaken in 1997 by Agnès Cascio and Juliette Lévy.

+Of the discovery Gebel el-Arak Knife, the Egyptologist Flinders Petrie wrote: "This is to Egyptian history what the Bayeux tapestry is to English history, a national monument of conquest".
+The knife was one of the main arguments in the elaboration of his Dynastic race theory.

 Provenance

 At the time of its purchase by Bénédite, the knife handle was said by the dealer to have been found at the site of Gebel el-Arak (جبل العركى), a plateau near the village of Nag Hammadi, 40 km south of Abydos.
 However, the knife's true provenance is indicated by Bénédite in his letter to Boreux.
 He wrote:

 [...] the seller did not suspect that the flint [blade] belonged with the handle and presented it to me as witness of the recent finds from Abydos.

 That the knife did indeed originate from Abydos is supported by the otherwise total absence of archaeological finds from Gebel el-Arak, while intensive excavations by Émile Amélineau, Flinders Petrie, Édouard Naville and Thomas Eric Peet were taking place at this time at the Umm el-Qa'ab, the necropolis of predynastic and early dynastic rulers in Abydos.